MicPhotonIGBMC/UV_DamageAnalysis/README.md

 This macro has to be installed (two step macro)
 First step:
-- ask to the user to select .tif (aligned sequence of image obtained after running the Crop_And_LoadROIline and AlignImageSequence macros)
+- asks to the user to select .tif (aligned sequence of image obtained after running the Crop_And_LoadROIline and AlignImageSequence macros)
 - load the real time of acquisition in the text file generated with Crop_And_LoadROIline macro
 - the corresponding ROI for the UV laser line is automatically laoded
-- the macro ask to the user to draw a ROI outside the UV damaged zone
+- the macro asks to the user to draw a ROI outside the UV damaged zone
 -  plot the raw data curves and save the values in a imageBasename_Rawdatas.txt
 - substract the background (fixed to 102 for the background of the Prime95B camera
 - normalize the curve (base line to 1)